purple-glass-dev/cryptonite_taskphase_srinidhi/PicoCTF/Forensics.md

 ```
 On some research, I found that md5sum(Message-Digest algorithm 5 hash), is, in simple terms, a digital fingerprint which ensures that none of the data is manipulated during file tranfer.
 <br/>
-Since, I didnt get any useful infornation from md5sum, I next opened "contol" to get this
+Since, I didnt get any useful information from md5sum, I next opened "contol" to get this
 <img width="742" alt="Screenshot 2024-12-19 at 11 59 30 AM" src="https://github.com/user-attachments/assets/2674525d-4e78-430d-9ee4-329a5b2e865b" />
-Reading this further, I noticed that the flag could potentially be ecrypted within one of the three provided images in the challenge.
+Reading this further, I noticed that the flag could potentially be encrypted within one of the three provided images in the challenge.
 <br/>
 And from the clue given about stegnography, I used MacPorts(package manager) to install the steghide library.
 After doing that, I used the prompts to extract the decoded message, which was stored in a txt file called "flag.txt", cat-ed it to get my final flag
 <br/>